cjrh/aiorun/README.rst

     Note that `aiorun.run(coro)` will create a **new event loop instance** every time it is invoked (same as `asyncio.run`).
 This might cause confusing errors if your code interacts with the default event loop instance provided by the stdlib `asyncio` library.
-For such situations you can provide the actual loop you're using with `aiorun.run(coro, loop=loop)`.
+For such situations, you can provide the actual loop you're using with `aiorun.run(coro, loop=loop)`.
 There is more info about this further down.

-    However, generally speaking, configuring your own loop and providing it in this way is a code smell.
-You will find it much easier to reason about your code if you do all your task creation *inside* an async context, such as within an `async def` function, because then there will no ambiguity about which event loop is in play: it will always be the one returned by `asyncio.get_running_loop()`.
+    However, generally speaking, configuring your loop and providing in this way is a code smell.
+You will find it much easier to reason about your code if you do all your task creation *inside* an async context, such as within an `async def` function, because then there will be no ambiguity about which event loop is in play: it will always be the one returned by `asyncio.get_running_loop()`.